-Directions to Hummingbird Park: It’s at the corner of El Toro Road and Aliso Creek Road on your way to/from Laguna Canyon or the 73.
+How to Get to Hummingbird Park in Aliso Viejo: It’s at the corner of El Toro Road and Aliso Creek Road on your way to/from Laguna Canyon or the 73.
 Turn from El Toro onto Aliso Creek Road and make an immediate right onto Hummingbird Lane.
 Park on the street and you’ll see the playground below.
-MAP TO HUMMINGBIRD PARK IN ALISO VIEJO
+(Address: 21933 Aliso Creek Road, Aliso Viejo) MAP TO HUMMINGBIRD PARK IN ALISO VIEJO

 - I recommend Hummingbird for birthday parties or large group get-togethers.